 9. Student support

-A. General support: Student support over the duration of your enrolment occurs via weekly or fortnightly live / interactive webinars providing Q&A and support sessions (refer to your student portal for session dates times), via attendance at our live / interactive Virtual+ webinars as many times as you want, and via telephone and email support.
+A. General support: Student support over the duration of your enrolment occurs via weekly or fortnightly live / interactive webinars providing Q&A and support sessions (refer to your Learner Portal for session dates times), via attendance at our live / interactive Virtual+ webinars as many times as you want, and via telephone and email support.

 B. Managing individual needs: During the enrolment process Plenty Training personnel engage with prospective learners during first point of contact, via the enrolment form and during the enrolment interview.
 This multipoint approach ensures that learners entering a training program with Plenty Training will have their individual needs identified, enabling the allocation and arrangement for applicable support services.
 Support services are available in the following categories: